Avatar

 Please find the complete and most up-to-date list of my publications on Google Scholar.

-Luka MM , Ferguson EA, Rees E et al., Optimising human rabies vaccine supply chains: A modelling study, Vaccine (2025)
+Luka MM , Ferguson EA, Rees E et al., Optimising human rabies vaccine supply chains: A modelling study, Vaccine (2025).
+This work was featured by Gavi, the Vaccine Alliance.

 Luka MM , Lamb K, Saathoff M et al., Mutational signature dynamics indicate SARS-CoV-2’s evolutionary capacity is driven by host antiviral molecules, PLoS Computational Biology (2024)